IgorTimoshenko/IMTDataGridBundle/README.md

 }
 ```

-An object of the column in the constructor method takes three required options
+An object of the column in the constructor method takes an array of options.
+There are four options: `index`, `label`, `name`, `template`.
+The first three
-and one optional.
-However, you can pass more options, if necessary.
-For
+are required.
+You can also pass more options, if necessary.
+For instance, if
-instance, if needed pass them to the library on the client-side.
-The following
+needed pass them to the library on the client-side.
-options are required: **index**, **label**, **name**.
-An optional option is
-**template**, with this option you can bind the column with a template.
-In the
-specified template will be passed an object of the column and an array with data
-of the current row.

 Once the construction of the object that reflects the grid is finished, you need
 to call the `createView` method which will create an object of the grid view.